DevTomUK/react-router-dom-template/README.md

 ## Getting Started

-### Step 1: Clone the Repository
-Open a terminal in the directory where you'd like to create the project and run the following command:
+### Open a terminal in the directory where you'd like to create the project and run the following commands:

 ```bash
 git clone https://github.com/DevTomUK/react-router-dom-template